rozek/node-red-user-management-example/README.md

 A typical user lifecycle looks as follows:

-* a new user gets registered<br>either by him/herself or by an administrator.
-In this implementation, new users who register themselves only have to specify their email address and (for legal reasons) that they have read and agreed to a "Data Privacy Statement" and to "Terms of Service".
-These legal documents are not part of this user management implementation but have to be provided separately
+* **a new user gets registered**<br>either by him/herself or by an administrator.
+In this implementation, new users who register themselves only have to specify their email address
-* upon registration, an "account confirmation message" is sent by email to the address given during registration<br>this email contains a link which, when clicked, should navigate to a web page (or web application) where the new user *may* add additional information (such as his/her real name, f.e.), *must* define a password for his/her account, *must* agree to "Data Privacy Statement" and "Terms of Service" (if the account was created by an administrator rather than the user him/herself) and then send that information back to the server in order to confirm the account.
+* **upon registration, an "account confirmation message" is sent** by email to the address given during registration<br>this email contains a link which, when clicked, should navigate to a web page (or web application) where the new user *may* add additional information (such as his/her real name, f.e.), *must* define a password for his/her account, *must* (read and) agree to a "Data Privacy Statement" and to some "Terms of Service" (for legal reasons) and then send that information back to the server in order to **confirm the account**.
 If such a confirmation does not get completed within a certain period, the registration is automatically cancelled - until then, the given email address is reserved for the given account and no other account may be registered with the same address
-* upon confirmation, the user may "log in" using the password defined before and use the offered service
+* after successful confirmation, **the user may "log in"** using the password defined before and use the offered service
 * while logged in, a user may also
-  * change his/her email address
+  * **change his/her email address**
-  * change his/her password
+  * **change his/her password**
-  * change other account details (except their agreement to "Data Privacy Statement" and "Terms of Service")
+  * **change other account details** (except their agreement to "Data Privacy Statement" and "Terms of Service")
-* should a user have forgotten his/her password, he/she may start a "password reset"
+* should a user have forgotten his/her password, he/she may **start a "password reset" process**
-* last, but not least, every user may delete his/her account
+* last, but not least, every user may **delete his/her account**

 While "normal" users may only inspect and affect their own accounts, User Administrators (i.e., users with the role `user-admin`) may also manage the accounts of other people.
 In particular, they may

-* register new users
+* **register other users**
-* change other user's email addresses
+* **change other user's email addresses**
-* change other user's roles (or their own)
+* **change other user's roles**
-* inspect or change other user's account details and
+* **inspect or change other user's account details** and
-* delete users (including themselves)
+* **delete other users**

 But even User Administrators neither have access to other user's passwords nor can they change other user's agreement to the service's "Data Privacy Statement" and "Terms of Service"

+> Nota bene: the legal documents mentioned above (i.e., "Data Privacy Statement" and "Terms of Service") are not part of this user management implementation but have to be provided separately